Polat Yaldır

-Polat Yaldır (born 17 May 2003) is a Turkish professional footballer who plays as a winger for Süper Lig club Samsunspor.
+Polat Yaldır (born 17 May 2003) is a Turkish professional footballer who plays as a winger for Batman Petrolspor.

 Career

 Yaldır is a product of the youth academies of the Turkish clubs Kızılcahamam Belediyespor, Yaşamkent SK and Samsunspor.
 In 2021 he was promoted to their senior team, and debuted with the team in the TFF First League.
 He was part of the squad that won the 2022–23 TFF 1.
 Lig.
 He went on loan to Arnavutköy Belediyespor for the 2023–24 season in the TFF Second League.
 He spent the 2024–25 season on loan with Karaman again in the TFF 2 League, returning to Samsunspor in the Süper Lig for the 2025–26 season.

 International career

-Yaldır was called up to the Türkiye U19s for a set of friendlies in July 2021.
-He was part of the Türkiye U23s that won the 2021 Islamic Solidarity Games.
+Yaldır was called up to the Turkey U19s for a set of friendlies in July 2021.
+He was part of the Turkey U23s that won the 2021 Islamic Solidarity Games.